Robert Nelson (nonjuror): Life

-He was born in London on 22 June 1656, the only surviving son of John Nelson, a merchant in the Turkey trade, by Delicia, daughter of Sir Lewis and sister of Sir Gabriel Roberts, who, like John Nelson, were members of the Levant Company.
+Robert was born in London on 22 June 1656, the only surviving son of John Nelson, a merchant in the Turkey trade, by Delicia, daughter of Sir Lewis and sister of Sir Gabriel Roberts, who, like John Nelson, were members of the Levant Company.
 John Nelson died on 4 September 1657, leaving a good fortune to his son.
 His mother sent Robert for a time to St Paul's School, but then took him home.
 She settled at Driffield Gloucestershire, the home of her sister Anne, wife of George Hanger, also a member of the Levant Company.
 Here George Bull, then rector of Siddington in the neighbourhood, acted as his tutor.
 He entered Trinity College, Cambridge, as fellow commoner in 1678, but never resided.

 As early as 1680 he began an affectionate correspondence with John Tillotson, who was a friend of Sir Gabriel Roberts.
 He was chosen a fellow of the Royal Society on 1 April 1680.
 He then went to Paris, accompanied by his schoolfellow, Edmund Halley, and afterwards made the grand tour, returning in August 1682.
 During his travels he met at Rome Lady Theophila Lucy, widow of Sir Kingsmill Lucy, 2nd Baronet, of Broxbourne, Hertfordshire, and second daughter of George Berkeley, 1st Earl of Berkeley.
 She had a son twelve years old by her first husband, and was two years Nelson's senior.
 He married her on 23 November 1682, the marriage having been postponed for a time in consequence of the elopement of her sister with Lord Grey of Werke.
 She had, it is said, been converted to Catholicism at Rome by Cardinal Philip Howard, and Nelson was not aware of this until after their marriage; but it may have been later.
 A Discourse concerning a Judge of Controversy in matters of Religion, published in 1686, upon the Roman Catholic side of the question, is ascribed to her, and in the next year Nelson wrote against transubstantiation.

 He took Theophila to Aix-la-Chapelle on account of her health.
 He left her there during a visit to England in 1688; but the Glorious Revolution made him return to the continent.
 He travelled, with his wife and her son and daughter by her first marriage, to Rome.
 He lived for a time at Florence, and corresponded with John Drummond, 1st Earl of Melfort, James II's envoy to the Pope.
 He was a Jacobite in his sympathies, though not engaged in any active measures.
 He returned by way of Germany and the Hague to England in 1691, and settled at Blackheath.
 Tillotson died in his arms on 22 November 1694.